 The members of the club are currently working closely with Principal Christine Battye to apply for government recognition.
 Meanwhile, they are looking for donations and corporate sponsors to assist with funding.

 "I think we should have at least a NDCC program by next year," said Tucker.

 While waiting on governmental recognition, the club has dubbed themselves the 119th Patriot Group.

 "We figured it was an appropriate name because Route 119 runs right by our school," said Tucker.

 The club practices the drills and routines derived from the governmentally funded program: Physical training sessions, CPR and first aid, military history lessons, flag folding and community service are just a few aspects.

 They also have a drill team, with help from the Pepperell VFW, which has volunteered to lend the team the use of their drill rifles.

 "They're really helping us put this all together.
 They believe in us and we believe in ourselves," said Tucker.

 The idea for the program began with Cadet Cpt.
 Mark Wyman, a senior who moved from Delaware last year.
 Wyman, who in already enlisted in the Army Special Forces and will begin training in June, had been involved with a ROTC program at his previous high school.
-He assumed the rank he had previously in his former program and had designated Tucker's rank for his assistance in launching the club.

 "I felt it was something North Middlesex could benefit from.
 I had done three years of ROTC.
 My whole family is military," said Wyman.
 "I know North Middlesex, back in the past, used to have a ROTC program but it got shut down.
 So I brought it up and said I'd willing to run it.
 The military is one thing I love."